 - Recognize that you are enough.
 While you are excellent in all that you do for others, it is not the only thing that defines you.
 You do not have to do a single other thing in order to be considered a good and loving person.
 You do not have to prove what you are, you just are.
 Accept that your spirit goes far beyond your actions and relax into knowing that you are enough no matter what.

-Knowing how to give to yourself so that you are in the best mental, physical, and spiritual health to help is important.
-And recognizing the signs of people pleasing or when you need to receive help is just as important as the help you give.
+Know how to give to yourself so that you are in the best mental, physical, and spiritual health to help.
+And recognize the signs of unhealthy or compulsive people pleasing.
+Remember that knowing when you need to receive help is just as important as the help you give.